Skip to main content

 cyberpunkdreams Game Cover

-cyberpunkdreams is a single player role playing game with a science fiction theme.
+cyberpunkdreams is a single player open world role playing game with post-apocalyptic and science fiction themes.
 It was developed by Late Night Games and was released on May 14, 2021.
 It received mostly positive reviews from players.

 Cyberpunkdreamss is an evolving text-based role-playing adventure with countless opportunities, and endless chances for destruction.
 Take on the role of a lone wanderer sent to the gates of Cincinnati, in the 2090s.
 The sand from the desert badlands coats your clothes and skin – with your memories torn from you, all you have is a weapon on your hip, and a mission to complete.
 Enter a living, grow…